Table of Contents

 The applicable compliance fee and Form 8951.
 Submit a separate check and Form 8951 for each Form 8950.
 Make checks payable to “United States Treasury.”
 In addition, include a photocopy of your check with your VCP submission;

 All descriptions, information, documents, sample computations (if applicable), attachments, and representations required by Rev. Proc.
-2013-12, section 11.
-In order to assist VCP applicants, the IRS encourages the use of the Model VCP Submission Compliance Statement included in Rev. Proc.
-2013-12, Appendix C, including its supporting schedules.
-Appendix C and Appendix D (Acknowledgement Letter) are available in electronic format at www.irs.gov/Retirement-Plans/Correcting-Plan-Errors.
+2013-12, section 11, as modified by Rev. Proc.
+2015–27.
+In order to assist VCP applicants, the IRS encourages the use of Form 14568, Model VCP Submission Compliance Statement, including its supporting schedules reflected on Forms 14568-A through 14568-I. The Form 14568 series and IRS Letter 5265 (Acknowledgement Letter) are available in electronic format at www.irs.gov/Retirement-Plans/Correcting-Plan-Errors.
 Attachments and written explanations that are included with the submission should include the full name of the plan, employer identification number (EIN), and plan number.
 For assistance in determining what documents and attachments are needed in order to have a complete VCP submission, refer to the Procedural Requirements Checklist at the end of Form 8950.

 Form 8950 must be signed by:

 The employer (including a sole proprietor or partnership) maintaining a single-employer plan;

 The plan administrator of a multiple employer plan or a multiemployer plan;

 The eligible organization filing a group submission; or